Granola Cluster Cookie Bites (Gluten Free, Dairy Free, and More Free)

 - Chop dates fairly well.
 (I used my kitchen shears for this task.)
 Add chopped dates to large mixing bowl and add maple syrup and vanilla extract.
 Stir so that the date pieces are covered.
 Set aside.

-- Toast oats (or quinoa flakes) and nuts, if desired.
+- Toast quinoa flakes (or oats) and nuts, if desired.
 (See notes for additional guidance.)

-- Add coconut oil, oats (or quinoa flakes), nuts, and all other ingredients to the mixing bowl that you set aside earlier.
+- Add coconut oil, quinoa flakes (or oats), nuts, and all other ingredients to the mixing bowl that you set aside earlier.
 Mix until all ingredients are incorporated.
 Let batter sit for at least 5 minutes or so until it thickens and “sets up” some naturally.

 - Drop dough by rounded tablespoonful onto prepared baking sheet.
 Use fingers to press batter into mounds if necessary.
 The cookies can be placed close together as they will not spread when baked.